How To Test Ignition Switch – Two Different Methods

 It is the primary sign that the ignition key is failing.
 If the failure occurs when the engine is running, it may cut the power to the ignition and fuel system, resulting in the stalling of the car.

 It happens when the switch fails in the ‘ON’ position.
 It may supply power to the fuel and ignition systems when the engine is cranking but stops functioning immediately after.
+Additionally, a failing ignition switch can cause the engine to stall while driving, which can be dangerous, especially if it happens at high speeds.

 Turning the key to the ‘acc’ position is likely to power up the accessories.
 When it does not happen, there must be a problem with it.
+When the ignition switch goes bad, it may not be able to provide power to accessories such as the radio, power windows, or air conditioning.

 How To Test Ignition Switch: The Procedure